Skip to content

 1. Monthly sales

-Meeting a revenue target is the number one goal of any successful B2B sales team and their sales managers.
+Meeting a revenue target is the number one goal of any successful B2B sales team and their managers.

 What you should do is this: